 “The Girl Who Wore Freedom,” a WWII documentary directed by Christian Taylor, and a really top-notch production crew of creative, talented, and dedicated artists, presents a new way to look into the good accomplished by the sacrifices made while showing the pathway for others to follow in order to achieve that great task.
 That approach is directly juxtaposed to those WWI and WWII accounts commemorating the death and destruction of those wars by recalling the explicit details of evil events during those wars.

 I was born in 1946.
 As a young child, I remember being afraid our small town would be bombed.
 Where I lived, people were building bomb shelters.
 My father was a WWII veteran.
 Most of the people I heard speaking about the war were as well.
 Somehow, maybe by just internalizing the tone of those conversations, I implicitly understood the slogan, “Peace at Any Price Is Not Peace,” and it certainly doesn’t produce freedom or liberty.
 “The Girl Who Wore Freedom,” brings that truth to new light through its’ emphasis on how deeply the French people of Normandy remember and celebrate their freedom from tyranny.

-“The Girl Who Wore Freedom” is scheduled for it’s first screening during next year’s 75th D-Day anniversary in Normandy, France.
+“The Girl Who Wore Freedom” is scheduled for it’s first focus group during next year’s 75th D-Day anniversary in Normandy, France.
 Christian introduces the documentary by describing it as a love story between the French people and their American liberators.
 Every year during the D-Day celebrations the French shower love and attention on the returning WWII veterans to express their appreciation for liberating the French people, their culture, and national heritage from becoming a permanently occupied German nation.